ucfopen/Materia-Docs/_developers/platform-developer-guide.md

 │   ├── core                    # fuelphp core package
 │   └── packages
 │       ├── ltiauth             # auth module for lti use
-│       └── materiaauth         # base materia auth module
+│       └── materiaauth         # base Materia auth module
 ├── githooks                    # githooks for testing and linting └── public                      # the only publicly hosted files
     ├── css